When preparing a manuscript, please note that ASIANetwork Exchange: A Journal for Asian Studies in the Liberal Arts

 5. Effective presentation

 6. Reflective critique

-These goals were chosen to be familiar to faculty members in the context of evaluating the scholarship of discovery (what is traditionally called “research”), yet are applicable to evaluating the other three types of scholarly work (expressed in Boyer’s definition above).
-Thus, by one definition, the scholarship of teaching is teaching that is done in ways that meet these six goals. (http://cft.vanderbilt.edu/teachingguides/reflecting/sotl/#what)
+These goals were chosen to be familiar to faculty members in the context of evaluating the scholarship of discovery (traditionally called “research”), yet applicable to evaluating other types of scholarly work as expressed in Boyer’s above definition.
+Thus, by one definition, the SoT is teaching that is done in ways that meet these six goals.
+See, Vanderbilt University Center for Teaching.